 Telecare (or assistive technology) is equipment that can detect falls, inactivity, smoke, flooding, gas or extreme temperatures in the home.
 Sensors, which are placed in the home, are triggered and an alert is received either by trained operators at a 24-hour call centre, or directly by a relative or carer.

 Telecare can help users to remain independent and relatives and carers reassured, safe in the knowledge that should an incident occur, they will know about it.
 Some devices can also help monitor particular health conditions and reduce the need for hospital admission.

 Telecare can help restore confidence for people who feel vulnerable in their own homes for a variety of reasons – this could be because of living alone, frailty or the need to summon help in an emergency.
 It could also be used as a short-term measure during a period of convalescence or for on-going peace of mind.
 You can nominate a relative, carer, neighbour or friend to be a responder.
 As a responder they need to be able to get to the location of the alarm if the response centre contacts them.
 They must be able to take appropriate action and live within a reasonable distance.

 You can buy telecare and assistive technology from private companies and organisations or, if you’re eligible through an assessment your local council may be able to provide it for you.
-Common forms of telecare are red button pendants, pull cords or carelines.
+Find companies providing telecare near you here.